function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-S9N6DX06CF');

 Family groups and males may gather into herds several hundred strong.

-If their usual food and water supplies dwindle elephants will move long distances to reach more favorable conditions.
+If their usual food and water supplies, dwindle elephants will move long distances to reach more favorable conditions.

 The calves get especially close attention.
 The adults help them climb steep banks and will protect them from predators.